citros-garden/pendulum/README.md

 6. [Results](#results)

 ## Installation

+Clone the repository:

 ```bash
 git clone git@github.com:citros-garden/pendulum.git
 ```

+If you are working with devcontainer, make sure you installed [Visual Studio code](https://code.visualstudio.com/download) and then open the repository in the [VScode Dev Container](https://citros.io/doc/docs_tutorials/getting_started/#open-project-in-vscode-dev-container).

 ## Workspace Overview
 ### Input Parameters

-- Double pendulum
+#### Double Pendulum

 ![double_pendulum_schema](img/double_pendulum_schema.png)

 Parameters of the simulation with their default values are listed in `src/double_pendulum/config/params.yaml` file:

-Parameter | Description | Default
+Parameter | Default | Description
 |--|--|--
-publish_freq| frequency of publishing | 10
+publish_freq | 10| frequency of publishing
-l1 | Length of the first pendulum, m | 0.08
+l1 | 0.08 | Length of the first pendulum, m
-l2 | Length of the second pendulum, m | 0.2
+l2 | 0.2 | Length of the second pendulum, m
-m1 | Mass of the first pendulum, kg | 5.0
+m1 | 5.0 | Mass of the first pendulum, kg
-m2 | Mass of the second pendulum, kg | 3.0
+m2 | 3.0 | Mass of the second pendulum, kg
-a1_0| Initial angle of the first pendulum, counted counterclockwise, degrees | 30.0 a2_0| Initial angle of the second pendulum, counted counterclockwise, degrees | 10.0 v1_0| Initial angular velocity of the first pendulum, counted counterclockwise, degrees per second | 0.0 v2_0| Initial angular velocity of the second pendulum, counted counterclockwise, degrees per second | 0.0 T | Time of the simulation, seconds | 10.0 h | Step of the simulation, seconds | 0.01
+a1_0 | 30.0| Initial angle of the first pendulum, counted counterclockwise, degrees a2_0 | 10.0| Initial angle of the second pendulum, counted counterclockwise, degrees v1_0 | 0.0| Initial angular velocity of the first pendulum, counted counterclockwise, degrees per second v2_0 | 0.0| Initial angular velocity of the second pendulum, counted counterclockwise, degrees per second T | 10.0 | Time of the simulation, seconds h | 0.01 | Step of the simulation, seconds

-- System with spring
+#### System with Spring

 ![system_with_spring_schema](img/system_with_spring_schema.png)

 Parameters of the simulation with their default values are listed in `src/system_with_spring/config/params.yaml` file:

-Parameter | Description | Default
+Parameter| Default | Description
 |--|--|--
-publish_freq| frequency of publishing | 10
+publish_freq | 10| frequency of publishing
-l1 | Length of the first pendulum, m | 0.08
+l1 | 0.08 | Length of the first pendulum, m
-l2 | Length of the second pendulum, m | 0.2
+l2 | 0.2 | Length of the second pendulum, m
-l3 | Length of the third pendulum, m | 0.32
+l3| 0.32 | Length of the third pendulum, m
-lk | Spring attachment point, m.
-The spring is attached at a point lk meters from the beginning of the rod of the third pendulum at one end and at a point (lk - l1) meters from the beginning of the rod of the second pendulum at the other end. lk > l1, (l1+l2) > lk and l3 > lk | 0.14 m1 | Mass of the first pendulum, kg | 5.0 m2 | Mass of the second pendulum, kg | 3.0 m3 | Mass of the second pendulum, kg | 1.0 a1_0| Initial angle of the first pendulum, counted counterclockwise, degrees | 30.0 a2_0| Initial angle of the second pendulum, counted counterclockwise, degrees | 10.0 a2_0| Initial angle of the third pendulum, counted counterclockwise, degrees | -30.0 v1_0| Initial angular velocity of the first pendulum, counted counterclockwise, degrees per second | 0.0 v2_0| Initial angular velocity of the second pendulum, counted counterclockwise, degrees per second | 0.0 v3_0| Initial angular velocity of the third pendulum, counted counterclockwise, degrees per second | 0.0 x0 | Horizontal distance between attachment points of the first and third pendulums, m | 0.1 k | Spring constant, kg/s^2 | 100.0 l0 | Unstretched spring length, m | 0.05
+lk | 0.14 | Spring attachment point, m.
+The spring is attached at a point lk meters from the beginning of the rod of the third pendulum at one end and at a point (lk - l1) meters from the beginning of the rod of the second pendulum at the other end. lk > l1, (l1+l2) > lk and l3 > lk m1 | 5.0 | Mass of the first pendulum, kg m2 | 3.0 | Mass of the second pendulum, kg m3 | 1.0 | Mass of the second pendulum, kg a1_0 | 30.0| Initial angle of the first pendulum, counted counterclockwise, degrees a2_0 | 10.0| Initial angle of the second pendulum, counted counterclockwise, degrees a2_0 | -30.0| Initial angle of the third pendulum, counted counterclockwise, degrees v1_0 | 0.0| Initial angular velocity of the first pendulum, counted counterclockwise, degrees per second v2_0 | 0.0| Initial angular velocity of the second pendulum, counted counterclockwise, degrees per second v3_0 | 0.0| Initial angular velocity of the third pendulum, counted counterclockwise, degrees per second x0 | 0.1 | Horizontal distance between attachment points of the first and third pendulums, m k | 100.0 | Spring constant, kg/s^2 l0 | 0.05 | Unstretched spring length, m
-T | Time of the simulation, seconds | 10.0
+T | 10.0 | Time of the simulation, seconds
-h | Step of the simulation, seconds | 0.01
+h | 0.01 | Step of the simulation, seconds

 ### Source Code and Launch File